-As a passionate member of Slow Food Edmonton, an executive on the Slow Food Canada Board, the founder of Eat Alberta, a newly appointed Director on the Alberta Culinary Tourism Board and the owner or Taste Tripping: Culinary Tours, Travel and Cooking Classes, Valerie is committed to working with and promoting good, clean and fair trade regional heritage cuisine.
+As a passionate member of Slow Food Edmonton, the Executive Secretary for Slow Food in Canada from 2011-2015, the founder of Eat Alberta, in 2011, a Director on the Alberta Culinary Tourism Board from 2012 – 2015, the creator of The Canadian Food Experience Project, 2013 to present, a Sales Consultant and Regional Team Leader for Thermomix Canada and the owner or Taste Tripping: Culinary Tours, Travel and Cooking Classes…

-Valerie rarely cooks without her alter ego, Beavie.
+Valerie used to cook with her alter ego, Beavie.
 Beavie has something to say about whatever Valerie does.
 Sometimes she listens, and sometimes, she doesn’t.
 Either way, Beavie espouses his Words of Wisdom (heretofore to be known as WOW’s).
 Here is a photo of Beavie sneaking some Christmas cookies….!

 - Kate Chegwin Students Hit the Edmonton Journal March 17 2010

 - A Canadian Foodie Promotes Nutritious School Lunches